Pochette du disque Clear light of Jupiter DR Cybotron

 Prochain article

-Ray Barretto - Rican/Struction
+Ray Barretto and Adalberto Santiago - Rican/Struction